-This quantity estimates the population-level probability $p := \Pr(\hat{Z} = 1)$, which represents the probability that the LLM judges a randomly drawn instance as \emph{`correct'}.
+This estimator targets the probability $p := \Pr(\hat{Z} = 1)$ that the LLM judges a test instance as \emph{`correct'}.

-However, the LLM's judgment $\hat{Z}$ does not necessarily coincide with the human ground-truth label $Z$.
-That is, the LLM may incorrectly reject answers that are truly \emph{`correct'} or incorrectly accept answers that are truly \emph{`incorrect'}.
-The accuracy of the LLM's judgment in these two cases is captured by
+However, the LLM’s judgment $\hat{Z}$ does not necessarily coincide with the human-evaluated true label $Z$.
+We characterize the LLM judge using the following parameters:

+which correspond to the \emph{sensitivity} (true positive rate) and \emph{specificity} (true negative rate) of the LLM judge, respectively~\citep{forman2008quantifying, lang2014confidence}.
+Consequently, the LLM may incorrectly reject responses that are truly \emph{`correct'} with probability $1-q_1$, or accept responses that are truly \emph{`incorrect'} with probability $1-q_0$.
+Unless the LLM is perfectly accurate (i.e., $q_0 = q_1 = 1$), the naive estimator $\hat{p}$ in~\eqref{eq:avg-pred} is generally a biased estimator of $\theta$.